Harvard-CS-1200/cs1200/fall2025/faq.md

 <b> The Panopto recordings are too zoomed out to see anything -- how do I see the board? </b>
 </summary> <br>

-Both the Panopto recordings and the DCE school recordings should both be available on the Canvas page under the "Panopto" and the "DCE Class Recordings" pages, respectively.
+Both the Panopto recordings and the DCE school recordings should be available on the Canvas page under the "Panopto" and the "DCE Class Recordings" pages, respectively.
 In most cases the DCE Class Recordings will be strictly superior because they zoom in on the specific board that is being written on, but sometimes if you want to see the entire board checking out the Panopto recording might be a good idea.

 </details>